Columbia Metropolitan Airport: Facilities

 The airport covers 2,600 acre and has two runways: 11/29 is 8,601 x 150 ft and 5/23 is 8,001 x 150 ft.
 It has a 50 x 50 ft helipad.
 The center 75 feet of runway 5/23 is asphalt; the edges are grooved concrete.

 The airport is a hub for UPS Airlines and was a hub for Air South, a former low-cost carrier.

-For the year ending February 22, 2022 the airport had 63,338 aircraft operations, an average of 174 per day: 46% general aviation, 23% air taxi, 23% airline and 8% military.
-In November 2023, there were 81 aircraft based at this airport: 44 single-engine, 13 multi-engine, 14 jet, 5 helicopter and 5 gliders.

 The terminal opened May 30, 1965, and was renovated in 1997.
 The renovation was designed by Heyward, Woodrum, Fant & Associates, Ltd. It replaces a terminal built in the early 1950s which was a replacement of a terminal built several years earlier in the early 1950s.
 Since the late 1980s, capital improvements have been undertaken, including a renovated and expanded terminal, a new parking garage (completed in 2003), the lengthening of the runways, and better interstate access.
 The terminal has several services, including gift shops, the Everett Adams Memorial Chapel, restaurants and bars inside the terminal.
 Free wireless internet service is provided throughout the airport as well as small number of recharge stations with access to outlets.

 Police and fire/rescue services are provided by the Columbia Metro Airport Department of Public Safety.
 Public safety officers are South Carolina Police Academy Class 1 officers, and South Carolina Fire Academy IFSAC Firefighter II, and Airport Firefighter.
 Some have basic EMT certifications.
 The Department has three ARFF units, one RIV unit, one fire pumper, and a service truck.
 Law enforcement is covered by four patrol vehicles.
 The Department provides fire services at the FAR 139 level only.
 Structural firefighting is handled by Lexington County Fire Service.

 Airlines and destinations

-Passenger service is currently provided by five scheduled airlines, with commercial cargo service being handled by three scheduled airlines and numerous air freight operators.
+Passenger service is currently provided by four scheduled airlines, with commercial cargo service being handled by three scheduled airlines and numerous air freight operators.
 Two fixed-base operators also serve the Metro facility with various charter flights.
 The airport maintains a newly dedicated air cargo terminal, the Columbia Airport Enterprise Park (CAE Park) and Foreign Trade Zone #127.
 Columbia Metropolitan Airport recently completed a $45 million terminal expansion and renovation.
 Annually, the airport serves about 1 million passengers, though prior to the Great Recession, nearly 1.5 million passengers were served.